Vishnupriya2208/Bootcamp/Day 5/README.md

 **Task 1: Commentary Word Cloud**

 📌 **Overview**
-This project generates a **Word Cloud** from cricket commentary data, visually representing the most frequently used words.
+This task generates a **Word Cloud** from cricket commentary data, visually representing the most frequently used words.
 Larger words indicate higher frequency. **Stop words** (e.g., "the," "is," "a") are removed to highlight meaningful words like player names, actions, and game events.

 ---